Behaviour

 Ask for more info

-Behaviour Management Policy and Procedure
+Behaviour Management & supporting positive interactions Policy and Procedure

 Policy statement

-As children develop, they learn about boundaries, the difference between right and wrong, and to consider the views, feelings, needs and rights, of others and the impact that their behaviour has on people, places and objects.
+As children develop, they learn about boundaries, the difference between right and wrong, and to consider the views and feelings, and needs and rights, of others and the impact that their behaviour has on people, places and objects.
 The development of these skills requires adult guidance to help encourage and model appropriate behaviours and to offer intervention and support when children struggle with conflict and emotional situations and to learn about consequences.
 In these types of situations key staff can help identify and address triggers for the behaviour and help children reflect, regulate and manage their actions.

 We appoint a member of staff as behaviour coordinator to oversee and advise on the team’s responses to challenging behaviour.